Back to Blog

 AI agents in 2026: where the actual ground is

-A grounded look at where general-purpose agents actually deliver in 2026, with benchmark numbers and a strong opinion on which products are real and which are demo-ware.
+A grounded look at where general-purpose agents actually deliver in 2026, with benchmark numbers and a strong opinion on which products are real and which.

 A year ago everyone was building agents.
 In May 2026 most of those startups have folded into Cursor, Replit, or Manus.
 The market consolidated.
 The benchmarks consolidated.
 Here is what actually works.